Frequently Asked Questions for the Doctor of Ministry Degree Program

 How can I change a grade?

-A grade change must be initiated by the instructor who taught the course and authorized by the department chair and course dean.
-Once the grade change form is received in the University Registrar's Office, the student can view it the following day using Access.SMU.
+The instructor who taught the course and authorized by the department chair and course dean must initiate a grade change.
+Once the grade change form is received in the University Registrar's Office, the student can view it the following day using my.SMU.

-How do I remove service indicators from my student account in Access?
+How do I remove service indicators from my student account in my.SMU

 Why was I assigned a free webmail account?